 - A2.3 The single universal consolidation principle proposed in the ED is that, if a reporting entity has the power to direct the activities of a second entity to generate returns for the reporting entity, the reporting entity has control of that second entity and shall consolidate it. - A2.4 Question 1 asks whether this definition of control could be applied to all entities.
-In appendix 1 we discuss whether the principle proposed would result in an appropriate result were it to be applied to all entities.
+In Appendix 1 we discuss whether the principle proposed would result in an appropriate result were it to be applied to all entities.
 Appendix 1 also partly answers Question 2.
-To summarise that discussion: - (a) we believe that the consolidation principle proposed in the ED would not always result in the right entities being consolidated and the right ones being off-balance sheet. - (b) however, we are not sure which approach to suggest instead, and are not even certain that we are right to be concerned about the proposed principle.
+To summarise that discussion: - (a) we believe that the consolidation principle proposed in the ED would not always result in the right entities being consolidated and the right ones being off-balance sheet.